lifex: a flexible, high performance library for the numerical solution of complex finite element problems: Software description

-All \lifex{} applications are associated with a set of common attributes, such as: user-specified command line flags; the name of a parameter file, \textit{i.e.} a file with a tree-like structure containing all configurations, parameters and settings used to run the executable; a \textit{subsection path}, \textit{i.e.} the path in the parameter file associated with the currently open subsection; an \textit{execution mode} flag that specifies whether to generate a new parameter file or actually execute the app; an output directory, which will contain all output files; \texttt{MPI} rank and size used for parallel computations.
+A \lifex{} executable is typically associated with a set of common attributes, such as user-specified command line flags, the name of a parameter file (that is, a file containing all configurations, parameters, and settings used to run the executable, organized in a tree-like subsection structure), an \textit{execution mode} flag that specifies whether to generate a new parameter file or actually execute the app, an output directory containing all output files, \texttt{MPI} rank and size used for parallel computations.
 Upon running, such attributes are shared among instances of all classes.

-Moreover, all main classes are designed in such a way to expose their own specific parameters, such as geometry, physical parameters, discretization schemes, numerical settings, I/O options, from the parameter file.
+Moreover, all main classes are designed so as to expose their own specific parameters, such as geometry, physical parameters, discretization schemes, numerical settings, and I/O options, from the parameter file, each within its own subsection path.

-The following three main classes are used to define a global, common interface for all \lifex{} applications: \begin{description} \item[\texttt{Core}:] a class implemented following the \textit{singleton} design pattern that stores attributes that are global and common to all other classes, such as the ones mentioned above. \item[\texttt{CoreModel}:] an abstract class that inherits from \texttt{Core} and extends it with pure virtual methods that define the interface exposed by each \textit{core model} or \textit{solver} throughout \lifex{}.
-Classes within the \texttt{CoreModel} hierarchy expose a set of parameters that configure their behavior.
+The following three main classes define the minimal kernel interface common to all \lifex{} modules and executables: \begin{description} \item[\texttt{Core}:] A class implemented following the \textit{singleton} design pattern \cite{DesignPatterns1995} that stores attributes that are global and common to all other classes, such as those listed directly above. \item[\texttt{CoreModel}:] An abstract class that inherits \texttt{Core} and extends it with pure virtual methods that define the interface exposed by each core model or numerical solver throughout \lifex{}.
+Classes in the \texttt{CoreModel} hierarchy expose a set of parameters that configure their behavior.
 Such parameters are exposed to the user through the parameter file (see Sec.~\ref{sec:user_interface}).
-A sample code snippet will be provided and discussed in Sec.~\ref{sec:sample_code}. \item[\texttt{lifex\_init}:] a lifespan handler that takes care of properly initializing all attributes and dependencies needed by each run, such as the instance of the singleton \texttt{Core} and \texttt{MPI}; an instance of this class is typically constructed at the very beginning of the \texttt{main()} function and destroyed at the program end. \end{description}
+A sample code snippet is provided and discussed in Sec.~\ref{sec:sample_code}. \item[\texttt{lifex\_init}:] A lifespan handler that takes care of properly initializing all attributes and dependencies needed by each run, such as the instance of the singleton \texttt{Core} and \texttt{MPI}; an instance of this class is typically constructed at the very beginning of the \texttt{main()} function and destroyed at the program's end. \end{description}

-More specific, high level data structures are described below.
+More specific high-level data structures are introduced below.